AIEMMU/exodus-file-combiner/README.md

 ```shell
 python main.py --path data/ --dist 1
 ```
-Ths will open the exodus files in the data folder and create a new file that combines the two exodus files.
+This will open the exodus files in the data folder and create a new file that combines the two exodus files in the folder.
 This file can be viewed in Paraview(https://www.paraview.org/).

 ## 4. Code usage